DeepBlueRobotics/training/docs/week-5/robot-code.md

 ```

 ## Robot.java
 This file is the control center of the robot.
-It initializes and contains the Objects for all the subsystems, and has the methods that are called to run the robot.
+It initializes and contains the objects for all the subsystems, and has the methods that are called to run the robot.

 <!-- MOVE THIS TO THE NEXT SECTION
 There are two types of methods that are in `Robot.java`:

-* Initializer methods end with `Init` and are called once a the start of a mode.
+* Initializer methods end with `Init` and are called once at the start of a mode.
 Use it for code that needs to be run right when that mode starts, such as starting a timer.
-* Periodic methods end with `Periodic` and are called in a loop, around once per 20 milliseconds, when the robot is set to its respective mode.
-Use it for code that needs to be run continuously throughout a mode's execution, such as a scheduler loop for commands.
+* Periodic methods end with `Periodic` and are called in a loop, around once per 20 milliseconds (by default), when the robot is set to its respective mode.
+Use it for code that needs to be run regularly throughout a mode's execution.

 There are four robot modes:

-* `autonomous`, when the robot is controlled autonomously.
+* `autonomous`, when the robot runs autonomously.
 Occurs during the first 15 seconds of a match.
 * `teleop`, when the robot is teleoperated, AKA controlled by the drive team.
 Occurs during the remaining 2 minutes and 15 seconds of a match following the autonomous mode.
 * `disabled`, the state the robot is in before and after the match.
 During this period, all motors and pneumatic devices on the robot are disabled.
-* `test` is the mode that can be used for testing purposes (although we rarely use it since we can just set the robot to teleop when testing).
+* `test` is a mode that can be used for viewing the states of all sensors and actuators and tuning some parameters.

 Thus, methods look like `autonomousInit()`, `autonomousPeriodic()`, `teleopInit()`, `teleopPeriodic()`, etc.

 In addition, there are two more methods:

 * `robotInit()` is called once when the robot starts.
 Use it to initialize and store subsystem objects and other things.
-* `robotPeriodic()` is called every 20 milliseconds or so the entire time the robot is on.
+* `robotPeriodic()` is called every 20 milliseconds or so (by default) the entire time the robot is on, no matter what mode it is in.
 Typically not used for much but maybe you have some usecase for this method.
 -->
 ## RobotMap.java
-This is where we create and store the objects for the motor controllers and solenoids that are used in the subsystems.
-Its primary use is to map the port numbers on the PDP, CAN bus, and solenoid(s) to specific Objects in the code.
+This is where we create and store the objects for the motor controllers and solenoids that are used by the robot.
+Its primary use is to map the port numbers on the RoboRIO, CAN bus, and solenoid(s) to specific objects in the code.

-For example, if our climber motor was a Victor SP that was plugged into port 2 of the PDP, the code would look something like this:
+For example, if our climber motor was a Victor SP that was plugged into port 2 of the RoboRIO, the code would look something like this:
 ```java
 VictorSP climberMotor = new VictorSP(2);
 ```